Red Vines: In popular culture

 Red Vines is also the name of an Aimee Mann song from her 1999 album Bachelor No. 2 or, the Last Remains of the Dodo.
 The chorus talks about "...Cigarettes and Red Vines," as something to occupy one's time while helplessly watching other events.

 In the Parks and Recreation episode "Ben's Parents", the characters are divided over whether Red Vines are superior to Twizzlers.

-In an episode of The Simpsons, it is revealed that Lisa likes Red Vines.

-In the TV series Law & Order: Special Victims Unit, the character Captain Donald Cragen is frequently seen eating Red Vines and a large tub of the candy can be viewed on his office desk at various points.

-Red Vines will often substitute as a straw in a soda pop at the movies.
+In Psych episode "He Dead", Red Vines are brought up by Shawn Spencer, who asks for individually wrapped Red vines and a laptop (preferably made of Red Vines) as a reward for investigating the murder of Warren Clayton.